 Vice President of Engineering

-Gary is the Vice President of Engineering at Tango where he leads a team of top engineers to deliver a seamless video calling service experience for millions of people around the world.
-Gary is responsible for executing the technology roadmap to ensure that Tango members continue to receive the highest level of quality.
+Gary is the Vice President of Engineering at Tango where he leads a team of top engineers to deliver a seamless experience for hundreds of millions of people around the world.

-Gary brings more than 20 years of experience to Tango, most recently acting as Vice President of Product Development and Operations at YouSendIt, the leader in secure digital file delivery on the Web.
+Gary brings more than 20 years of experience to Tango, previously acting as Vice President of Product Development and Operations at YouSendIt (now Hightail), the leader in secure digital file delivery on the Web and Mobile.
 In that role, he was critical to the success of the organization, tripling the size of the engineering team and re-launching an entire new platform and new services for more than 30 million consumers and enterprise customers.
 Prior to working at YouSendIt, Gary served as Vice President of Engineering for Norton at Symantec Corporation.
 He was also a founding member and chief architect of Ask Jeeves, Inc., now known as Ask.com.